5 Social Media Trends Local Businesses Need To Know About For 2018

 By 2020, it’s predicted that 59 percent of U.S. users will access Facebook through mobile exclusively, and 80 percent of the company’s ad revenue already comes from mobile ads.

-Facebook was one of the last social media platforms that wasn’t really designed from the beginning to be on mobile.
+Facebook was one of the last social media platforms that weren’t really designed from the beginning to be on mobile.
 Looking at popular apps like Instagram and Snapchat, we’ve seen the trend of mobile-only (or mostly mobile) social apps for a while.

 Sure, mobile optimization has been an industry best practice for savvy businesses for a while, but with Facebook not far from being dominated by mobile use, businesses will (finally) have no excuse for creating or distributing content that’s not optimized for mobile.